expra-frankfurt/wise25/lecture/content/writing.md

 - No colloquial language (e.g., colloquial expressions, abbreviations):
     **Bad**: _We don’t think there is much of an effect, the test scores were pretty much the same._
-    **Good**: _We conclude that object size does not affect categorization speed as test scores were not significantly correlated with object size._
+    **Good**: _We conclude that object size does not affect categorization speed as response times were not significantly correlated with object size._

 - Write from your perspective (“We” or “I”) and use active voice if possible:
     **Bad**: _Stimuli were manipulated to contain only low-level information._